The Rhythm Section

-The Rhythm Section is a 2020 action thriller film directed by Reed Morano and with a screenplay by Mark Burnell based on his novel of the same name.
-The Rhythm Section stars Blake Lively, Jude Law and Sterling K. Brown, and follows a grieving woman who sets out for revenge after discovering that the plane crash that killed her family was a terrorist attack.
+The Rhythm Section is a 2020 action thriller film directed by Reed Morano, with a screenplay by Mark Burnell based on his novel of the same name.
+Starring Blake Lively, Jude Law and Sterling K. Brown, it follows a grieving woman who seeks revenge after discovering that the plane crash that killed her family was a terrorist attack.

-The Rhythm Section was released in the United States on January 31, 2020, by Paramount Pictures.
-It received mixed reviews from critics, who generally praised Lively’s performance but were critical toward the plot.
-The film was a box-office bomb, having the worst wide-opening weekend of all time for a film playing on over 3,000 screens and, two weeks later, the biggest drop in screens ever when it was pulled from 2,955 of those, with Paramount projected to lose $30–40 million.
+It was released in the United States on January 31, 2020, by Paramount Pictures.
+It received mixed reviews, with critics generally praising Lively's performance but critical of the plot.
+It was a box-office bomb, with the all-time worst wide-opening weekend for a film playing on over 3,000 screens.
+Two weeks later, it suffered the biggest-ever drop in screens when it was pulled from 2,955, with Paramount projected to lose $30–40 million.